2019 Surrey Heath Borough Council election

 The 2019 Surrey Heath Borough Council election took place on 2 May 2019 to elect all members of Surrey Heath Borough Council in England.
 The elections were held on new boundaries.
-The Conservatives narrowly held a majority on the council, but it fell from fifteen to just one.
+The Conservatives narrowly held on to control of the council, winning 18 of the 35 seats, a majority of one, down from a majority of fifteen before the election.